Student Life

 Independent Living

-• Life coaches and UC Resident Assistants provide support
+• Life coaches and UC Resident Assistants provide support.

-• Navigate campus and community
+• Navigate campus and the community.

 Employment

-• Set career goals
+• Set career goals.

-• Work with Vocational Rehabilitation Services to support employment goals
+• Work with Vocational Rehabilitation Services to support employment goals.

-• Career pathways and types of internships include childcare, horticulture, hospitality/customer service, office/clerical, STEM related careers, and theatre/arts
+• Career pathways and types of internships include childcare, horticulture, hospitality/customer service, office/clerical, STEM related careers, and theatre/arts.

 • Visit this webpage to watch videos showcasing TAP students learning and thriving in internships.